lsst/LDM-PMT/index.rst

 All significant development stages of each planning package are tracked through *milestones*.
 Each planning package has at least one milestone, used to mark the completion of a given Package.
 It is not uncommon to have multiple milestones per Package to track progress along the way.
-Milestones can be related to multiple lanning packages, potentially from different WBSes.
+Milestones can be related to multiple planning packages, potentially from different WBSes.
 Each milestone has a description, and due date; it has no duration, and no resources assigned to it.
 It is not uncommon for a milestone to related to multiple planning packages, possibly from different WBSes.